AREAS OF PRACTICE – SEXUAL ASSAULT

 Persons charged with sexual assault and other related crimes are often stigmatized.
 Sometimes the lawyers representing them are ridiculed.
 I’m not concerned with what people say about us.
 I care about fighting for you.
 I’m a Bryan-College Station sexual assault criminal defense lawyer and I’m trained to help you.

-My Firm zealously defends persons charged with crimes including child molestation, sexual assault, statutory rape, indecent exposure, lewd conduct, possession of child pornography, prostitution, child solicitation, aggravated sexual assault of a child, and the unauthorized photography of others.
+My Firm defends persons charged with crimes including child molestation, sexual assault, statutory rape, indecent exposure, lewd conduct, possession of child pornography, prostitution, child solicitation, aggravated sexual assault of a child, and invasive visual recording.
 We help you to defend these serious charges.

 If you’ve been accused of a crime involving a child – whether the child says they were molested, or you’re charged with possession of Internet child pornography – you’ve entered the realm of nightmares.
 Even if you are completely innocent, you are facing an uphill battle against state police and Child Protective Services, and possibly federal child sex crimes authorities.
 I’m a College Station sexual assault defense attorney and can stand as your voice of reason to protect your reputation and dignity.